ccthomas/Helloworld/README.md

 EX: git commit -m "Added HelloWorld java file to Repo"
 ```

 Reset to the directory to commit specified.
-If no commit is listed, it will got to most recent commit.
+If no commit is listed, it will go to most recent commit.
 ```
 git reset --hard <commit>
 EX: git reset --hard